-The pots need to be covered with transparent plastic bags and need to be placed in a warm corner of the house that does not receive direct sunlight.
+The pots need to be covered with transparent plastic bags and placed in a warm corner of the house that does not receive direct sunlight.

 The seeds are placed on a thin layer of sowing medium, lightly pressed into the medium, and watered every couple of days.

-There is a wide variation in germination rates among seeds, with some of them germinating in a month.
+There is a wide variation in germination rates among seeds, with some germinating in a month.

-Once the seedlings have five to six leaves, they are ready to be transplanted to bigger pots.
+Once the seedlings have five to six leaves, they can be transplanted to bigger pots.

 An easy method to transplant the seedlings is by overwatering the soil medium of the small pots; this will help in taking out the seedlings along with the whole medium.

-We can then transfer each seedling in different pots or into the ground and fertilize them with the help of water.
+We can then transfer each seedling to different pots or into the ground and fertilize them with the help of water.

 Propagation of Bougainvilleas from Cuttings

-The nurturing of seedlings till transplantation can take a great deal of time and energy until the desired results are obtained.
+Nurturing seedlings till transplantation can take much time and energy until the desired results are obtained.

 Therefore, a faster and easier method of breeding these plants is using branches of well-grown bougainvillea plants.

-This method is called propagation by cuttings, and it results in a better and faster blooming of new flowers.
+This method is called propagation by cuttings, resulting in a better and faster blooming of new flowers.